Bamux/Rift-Raid-Alert/README.md

 - tank swap mechanic
 - tracking buffs and debuffs
 - monitors waeponstones, flasks and food
-- pull countdown and who pulled information (alert you if the tank has aggro or who has fail pulled)
+- pull countdown and alert you if the tank has aggro or who has fail pulled
 - make your own timers, countdowns and alerts without Lua knowledge

 ## Installation Instructions: